Tutorial | Automation scenarios#

 3. Choose Time-based trigger.

-4. Under Triggers, change hours to minutes.
+4. For the new time-based trigger, change hours to minutes.

 5. In the Run tile, toggle Auto-triggers for the entire scenario to On.